Heading 1

 Never touch someone who has been shocked when they are still touching the live wire.
 The electricity can flow through to you.
 Turn off the electricity if possible.
 Monitor for seizures, muscle spasms, tingling, weakness, and an elevated heart rate.

-Record Evidence for Workers’ Compensation and/or Personal Injury Law Suit
+Record Evidence for Workers’ Compensation and/or Personal Injury Lawsuit

 Electric shock injuries can be severe and complex, often requiring months if not years of medical care.
 This injury can bring neurological damage, paralysis, and even death.
 The Occupational Safety and Health Administration recognizes work that places you around electricity as an occupational hazard that is most likely covered by workers’ compensation.
 In addition, you may be entitled to make a claim against a responsible third party for injuries through a personal injury lawsuit.